pldg/prims/README.md

 Run `yarn install` from the root directory to install all packages dependencies.

-Use `yarn upgrade --latest` to upgrade dependencies to last version (ignores the version range), all *package.json* files should be updated as well to reflect the latest version range (if not update the version number manually).
+Use `yarn upgrade --latest` to upgrade dependencies to last version (ignores the version range), all *package.json* files will be updated as well to reflect the latest version range (if *package.json* is not automatically updated, then bump the version number manually).